 TA: What are the top 3 websites you use for research/inspiration when planning a trip?

 Debbie & Michael: Airbnb, Rome2Rio, Skyscanner.
 These three sites connect us to where we will call home, how best to get to that city from the city we are in, and then the most affordable flights available if flying is the best option.
-Rome2Rio is a gem of a site in that it gives you options for travel whether by air, sea or ground.
-And here is one more secret site if you love train travel: www.seat61.com.
+Rome2Rio is a gem of a site in that it gives you options for travel whether by air, sea, or ground.
+And here is one more secret site if you love train travel: The Man In Seat Sixty-One.
 The man who writes this blog knows more about international train travel than any human on earth.

 TA: What is the best piece of travel advice you've ever been given?